snoopy4265/personal-website/source/_posts/portfolio/CapacityPlanningResearch.md

   </div>
 </div>

-At the end of this discovery, I created a research report documenting all the things we learned and insights we collected.
-I shared this report with the whole software team and did a presentation in one of the software team sprint review sessions.
-The feedback was really positive.
-And I believe this research will help our team to better understand the capacity planner user group and the overall capacity planning process.
+At the end of this discovery, I created a research report documenting all the things we learned and insights we collected. <mark>I shared this report with the whole software team and did a presentation in one of the software team sprint review sessions.
+The feedback was really positive.</mark>

-This report aims to open up the discussion of opportunities around demand and capacity planning, support the product team to understand where Farmboard is today and plan for its future role throughout the capacity planning journey.
+There were several next steps planned to take after this study.
+In order to build on this research, further opportunity mapping workshop still need to happen to define opportunities and make insights actionable.
+Wider decisions around how the insights translate to initiatives and feed into next quarter are still waiting for alignment from the leadership. <mark>Nevertheless, the outcome of this study along with insights collected could already be a solid foundation for driving any of these future discussion.</mark>
 </br>